radcampaign/allaboveall2020/web/wp-content/plugins/go-live-update-urls/readme.txt

 * Display error message when no tables are selected during update.
 * Fix bug when updating columns which are name the same as MySQL commands.
 * Remove confusing '- Serialized' label from checkboxes list.
-* Improve stability to modernize code some code.
+* Improved stability to modernize code some code.
-* Introduce `go-live-update-urls/views/admin-tools-page/disable-description` filter.
+* Introduced `go-live-update-urls/views/admin-tools-page/disable-description` filter.
 * Cleanup some long deprecated code.

 = 5.2.12 =